regorxxx/foobar2000-SMP.github.io/docs/scripts/search-by-distance-smp.md

-Creates playlists using high-level data from tracks similar to the currently selected one according to genre, style, key, etc. You can choose whether this final selection is done according to score, randomly, using harmonic rules, etc. All settings are configurable via button's menus (on customizable button) or the properties panel (static buttons).
+Creates playlists using high-level data from tracks similar to the currently selected one according to genre, style, key, etc. You can choose whether this final selection is done according to score, randomly, using [Harmonic mixing](https://en.wikipedia.org/wiki/Harmonic_mixing) rules, etc. All settings are configurable via button's menus (on customizable button) or the properties panel (static buttons).

 !!! note
 	To use this plugin at its best and to benefit the most from your library, you will want to